Mirepoix Vegetable Stock

 - 4-6 garlic cloves

-- 10 stems of parsley (save the leaves for the end)
+- 10 leaves stems of parsley save thefor the end

 - 1 tsp whole black pepper kernels

 - 12 cups filtered water or boiled water

 - 1 cup fresh herbs like parsley fennel fronds and thyme

 - Rinse all of the vegetables and vegetable parts you will be using and rough cut to the size you want.

 - To extract more flavor and a little quicker, bash the vegetable parts lightly with the back of a knife.